ppipada/flexigpt-app/README.md

   - Using launcher GUI: You can launch the app from your distributions's launcher.
 E.g: In Ubuntu: Press the window key, type flexigpt and click on icon.
   - Using terminal: `flatpak run io.github.flexigpt.client`
-  - If you use Nvidia and its proprietary drivers, you _may_ see that the run command open a blank screen and close, the workaround for it is to run the app as:
+  - Known issue with Nvidia drivers:
-    - `flatpak run --env=WEBKIT_DISABLE_COMPOSITING_MODE=1 io.github.flexigpt.client`
+    - If you use Nvidia and its proprietary drivers, you _may_ see that the run command open a blank screen and close, the workaround for it is to run the app as: `flatpak run --env=WEBKIT_DISABLE_COMPOSITING_MODE=1 io.github.flexigpt.client`
     - Open bugs in upstream projects that cause this: [Webkit issue 180739](https://bugs.webkit.org/show_bug.cgi?id=180739), [Webkit issue 262607](https://bugs.webkit.org/show_bug.cgi?id=262607), [Debian issue 1082139](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=1082139), [Wails issue 2977](https://github.com/wailsapp/wails/issues/2977)

 - Your local data (settings, conversations, logs) will be at: